Jimk72/Icarus_Software/README.md

 ## 10/25/25 Ver 2.3.3
 -Added Show notes option to editor 1, This will display a form that saves personal notes for editing mods.

 -Added Remove selected items from list for the Selection list in the Original JSON form.

 -polished background functions to quickly create mods.

-## 8/24/25 Ver 2.3.2
+## 9/6/25 Ver 2.3.2

--Fixed bug with downloading EXMODZ files with spaces in them.

--Released mod editing features for quickly filtering and creating mods in the editor.

--Updated backend code to be more efficient when merging, editing mods.

--Modified Date comparison functions to be more compatible with other countries date formats.
+-Added fix for D_ProcessorRecipes.json changes

+-Added sorting system for Name values if JSON files.

+-Added several background functions to quickly create mods.

 ## 7/14/25 Ver 2.3.1